 What does a pediatric rheumatologist do?
 How do you find one near you?
 To find a pediatric rheumatologist near you, you can follow these steps:

 - Consult with your child’s primary care physician or pediatrician.
-They can provide you with a referral to a pediatric rheumatologist in your area.
+They can refer you to a pediatric rheumatologist in your area.

 - Check with your health insurance provider to see if they have a list of in-network pediatric rheumatologists in your area.

 - Use online directories, such as the American College of Rheumatology’s “Find a Rheumatologist” tool or the Arthritis Foundation’s “Doctor Database,” to search for pediatric rheumatologists in your area.
-Search on the internet using “best pediatric rheumatologist near me” to find more information.
+Search the internet using “best pediatric rheumatologist near me” for more information.

-- Ask for recommendations from other parents or families who have children with rheumatic diseases.
+- Ask for recommendations from other parents or families with children with rheumatic diseases.
 You can join support groups or online forums to connect with other families in similar situations.

 - Contact your local children’s hospital or pediatric medical center to see if they have a pediatric rheumatology department or clinic.